TheNut/HopperFilterSimplified/README.txt

         4         Information about each item in the chest if any are found 2       Displays generated cache
-     1      Notification of what item in in what filter (location) is compared against what cache
+     1      Notification of what item in in what filter (location) is compared against what cache 1      Notification that an itemFrame was placed on a hopper 1      Notification that an itemFrame on a hopper was broken 1      Notification that an itemFrame on a hopper was altered 1      Notification that a chest was placed next to a hopper 1      Notification that a chest was broken next to a hopper 1      Notification that a chest next to hopper had its contents altered 1      Notification that a hopper with a filter was broken